Communication: Key to Success

 - Guard (State)

-Consider your deployment.
-Deployment differs by troops, reserves, and units sent by the state.
+Consider your deployment when considering military service: Deployment differs by troops, reserves, and units sent by the state.

 Examine how long are you signing up for.
 Look at that before you sign anything: